-Quantitative In Quantitative Information about Level 3 Fair Value Measurements Valuation Techniques Unobservable Input Range (Weighted Avg.)
-Investment type- State and political subdivisions Scheduled principal Cost to Sell 0% • and interest payments Carrying value 100%
+Quantitative In Quantitative Information about Level 3 Fair Value Measurements Valuation Techniques Valuation Unobservable Techniques Input Investment type- Input (Weighted Avg.)
+State and political subdivisions Scheduled principal Cost to Sell 0% and interest payments Carrying value 100%

 Sensitivity of significant unobservable inputs: The following is a description of the sensitivity of significant unobservable inputs, the interrelationships between those inputs and other unobservable inputs used in recurring fair value measurement, and how those inputs might magnify or mitigate the effect of changes in the unobservable inputs on the fair value measurement.